+Abstract

-Abstract-Ideal hardware performance counters provide exact deterministic results.
+Ideal hardware performance counters provide exact deterministic results.
 Real-world performance monitoring unit (PMU) implementations do not always live up to this ideal.
 Events that should be exact and deterministic (such as retired instructions) show run-to-run variation and overcount on x86_64 machines, even when run in strictly controlled environments.
 These effects are non-intuitive to casual users and cause difficulties when strict determinism is desirable, such as when implementing deterministic replay or deterministic threading libraries.

 We investigate eleven different x86_64 CPU implementations and discover the sources of divergence from expected count totals.
 Of all the counter events investigated, we find only a few that exhibit enough determinism to be used without adjustment in deterministic execution environments.
+On these machines it appears that the iret interrupt return instruction counts as a userspace instruction despite running in kernel space, which keeps the counts from being deterministic.
+The deterministic events we find are those that do not count for iret, such as conditional branches and retired stores.

 We also briefly investigate ARM, IA64, POWER and SPARC systems and find that on these platforms the counter events have more determinism.